Obtaining a card

 Books, audios, DVDs, and periodicals circulate for 2 weeks.
 You may renew up to 3 times if no one is waiting for the item.
 Renewals may be made over the phone, by email, through our online catalog, or in person.

-We do have special items in our collection with separate circulation rules, including museum passes and a telescope.
-Please ask at our Main or Youth Services Circulation Desks for more information.
+We do have special items in our collection with separate circulation rules, including a Maine State Park Pass and a telescope.
+Please ask at our Main or Youth Services Circulation Desks for more information or click here to view our Use Guidelines and Agreement: Special Collections

 We do not charge Overdue Fines.
 We do ask that you return items on time or renew items when they are due if you are still using them.
 We will send you a reminder if an item is more than 14 days overdue.
 After 30 days, your borrowing privileges will be suspended until the item is returned or replacement payment has been arranged.